Basics Of Wattage And Electricity

 The biggest part most people overlook is the wattage and the dangers of electricity, so here are the basics of wattage and electricity.

-- Best place to start is to decide where to place your Mining Rig(s)
+- The best place to start is to decide where to place your Mining Rig(s)

 - Open your fuse box and locate which breakers are connected to the outlets that you will be using.